-Terminal is a powerful tool that comes with OS X. It allows you to input commands and get output from your operating system.
+Terminal is a powerful tool that comes with macOS.
+It allows you to input commands and get output from your operating system.

 Although Terminal, which is a command line interface (CLI), is powerful and often times even more powerful than a graphical user interface (GUI), it’s often under-used because either people don’t take the time to learn commands, or they are too afraid to dabble in commands because one typo and you could mess something in your system up.